bluekitsune-sad/YouTubeCloNe/README.md

 # YouTubeCloNe
-This is a YoutubeClone with touchable thumbnails and playing videos.
+This is a YoutubeClone made with Simple HTML, CSS and a very little JavaScript this is with touchable thumbnails and playing videos.